 Cost of treatment for facial veins

-Dr Omarjee will discuss the cost of facial veins laser treatment with you during your consultation.
-Since treatment for facial veins is highly customisable, each patient may require a different approach, which may impact the costs.
+Dr Omarjee will discuss the cost of facial vein laser treatment with you during your consultation.
+Because treatment is tailored, each patient may require a different approach, which can influence the overall cost.

-When outlining the costs, we will need to consider the treatment methods used, the duration, and the number of treatments you undergo.
-In some cases, patients with facial veins or redness may be eligible for a Medicare rebate, and Dr Omarjee can assess your eligibility during your initial consultation.
+When outlining costs, factors such as the treatment method, the duration, and the number of sessions will be considered.
+In some cases, patients with facial veins or redness may be eligible for a Medicare rebate, and eligibility can be assessed during your initial consultation.

-After treatment, Dr Ed Omarjee will provide you with information on how to protect your skin and avoid complications.
-Your skin will be more sensitive, and therefore, you should apply a high-SPF sunscreen daily.
-Additionally, you may also be advised to:
+After treatment, Dr Ed Omarjee will provide instructions on how to care for your skin and reduce the chance of complications.
+The skin may be more sensitive, so a high-SPF sunscreen should be applied daily.
+You may also be advised to:

-- Do not use saunas and steam rooms for 48 hours
+- Avoid saunas and steam rooms for 48 hours.

-Common side effects of laser treatment for facial veins include:
+Common effects of laser treatment for facial veins may include:

 - Skin sensitivity